or0126/Example-project/README.md

 the site is up and running: http://hydraboatclub.tk

-u can log in with member: DemoUser password: demo123
+for user experience log in with name: DemoUser password: demo123 for admin experience log in with name: DemoAdmin password: demo123